 When VBS is over is when I tend to start thinking about the next school year.
 I’ve started by researching ways I can help my second grader who has recently been diagnosed with ADHD to have a chance at a successful school year.
 These 10 natural ways to help kids with ADHD that I’ve listed below are a sure way to do just that.

 My son, Brody has been very busy this summer so far.
 He just completed a full month of swimming lessons in the mornings and summer school in the afternoons, followed by a week-long vacation bible school.
-Now he’s off to Grandma’s for 2 weeks.
+Now he is off to Grandma’s for two weeks.
 We are so proud of him, and do you know, for the most part, he has stayed happy through it all.
 Brody rarely gets down and out, and we intend to keep it that way.

 Brody was diagnosed with ADHD in the middle of this past school year.
 He wasn’t able to stay focused long enough to get his work done.
 We had a meeting with school officials and immediately put him on a 504 plan which means he’ll have extra assistance in school every year that the plan is available.
 He loves school, but he’s a little behind because he is unable to stay focused.
 We never want to put him on prescribed medications because of all the side-effects, so I’ve opted to treat his ADHD with these 10 natural ways.